simonw/llm/docs/embeddings/cli.md

 In the above example this would have been the default embedding model at the time that the command was run.

-This example stores the embedding of the string "my happy hound" in a collection called `phrases` under the key `hound` and using the model `ada-002`:
+The following example stores the embedding for the string "my happy hound" in a collection called `phrases` under the key `hound` and using the model `ada-002`:

 ```bash
 llm embed -m ada-002 -c 'my happy hound' phrases hound